Franco Fontana: The Master of Color and Abstraction

 Vision & Visual Philosophy

 Fontana emerged during a time when fine art photography was still dominated by black and white.
-He embraced color early—once saying:
+He embraced color early—once saying: Photography should not reproduce the visible; it should make the invisible visible.

 He often works from telephoto viewpoints, compressing terrain and flattening form to create chromatic bands of fields, sky, and architecture—shaping large-scale landscapes into abstract imagery.